Alabama Public Radio

 Alabama Public Radio (APR) is a network of public radio stations based in Tuscaloosa, Alabama, United States, that serves roughly the western half of the state of Alabama with classical music, folk music, and nostalgic music programs, as well as news and feature programs from the National Public Radio (NPR), Public Radio International (PRI), and American Public Media (APM) networks.
-The network is operated by the University of Alabama, with studios in Tuscaloosa.
+The network is owned and operated by the University of Alabama, with studios on the fourth floor of the Digital Media Center inside the North End Zone of Saban Field at Bryant–Denny Stadium on the campus of the University of Alabama on Paul W. Bryant Drive in Tuscaloosa.

 Since the station is licensed to a university with a broadcasting curriculum, students in the UA College of Communication and Information Sciences get opportunities for practical training in announcing and other varied production duties.
 Nonetheless, APR maintains a small professional staff, as well as several volunteer announcers from the larger community.
 The Alabama Public Radio newsroom has recently won over 182 awards for journalism excellence, one-third of which are at the national and international levels.
 This includes RTDNA's national Edward R. Murrow award for Overall Excellence.
 The APR news team also works extensively with journalism students at the University of Alabama.
 Newsroom student interns typically put in 750 hours of work, which results in 142 minutes of Alabama-centric news, heard by many Alabama residents.
 This provides students with valuable real-life experience and material for their resumes to seek employment, mainly in commercial media.